MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/site-server-high-availability.md

 - Only a single site server in passive mode is supported at each site.

-- Passive site servers cannot be installed to nodes that are in the Always On availability group hosting the Configuration Manager database, and must be installed to standalone servers.
+- Passive site servers cannot be installed to nodes in the Always On availability group hosting the Configuration Manager database and must be installed on standalone servers.
 Moving a passive site server into the Always On availability group after installation is not currently supported.

 - A site server in passive mode isn't supported at a secondary site.<!--SCCMDocs issue 680-->